maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_0.png)

 Training a classifier using data from 1946 would however make no sense since we need the data to be relevant for the prediction task.
-We will focus on data between 2010 and 2018, and make the assumption that the year is not a relevant feature for predicting future hits.
+Instead, we will focus on data between 2010 and 2018, and make the assumption that the year is not a relevant feature for predicting future hits.

 ## Build the dataset